shubhamthakur1232/movie-recommender-system/README.md

-#  Movie Recommendation System
+# 🎬 Movie Recommendation System

 ##  Overview
-This project is a content-based movie recommendation system that suggests similar movies based on user input.
+This project is a content-based movie recommendation system that suggests similar movies using machine learning techniques like vectorization and cosine similarity.
 ##  Technologies Used
 - Python
 - Pandas, NumPy